chenchih/Hitron_Script/batch_window/readme.md

     * Execute Script
     * Enter your DUT IP address
     * Choose your item, tftp upgrade, http upgrade, read upgrade setting from mib
-    * This is recusrive loop, so you want to change IP you are able to change at new ip
+    * This is recursive loop, so you want to change IP you are able to change at new ip
-* Note: TFTP server and FW is been hotcode, you have to modify it
+> Note: TFTP server and FW is been hotcode, you have to modify it
-### OUTPUT:
+* OUTPUT:
     ```
     Enter your IP address :
     ==============================